President & CEO

 He previously served as an intern, and then later as executive director of the Michigan Community Service Commission in the Engler and Granholm administrations.
 A champion of public/private partnerships, Kyle helped launch and then lead the ConnectMichigan Alliance (CMA) that created a $20 million endowment to support volunteerism that engaged both state government and philanthropy in a one-of-a-kind statewide campaign.
 CMA merged with the Michigan Nonprofit Association (MNA) and Kyle became its president and CEO.
 There, he championed the work of nonprofits and foundations to help build a stronger ecosystem for philanthropy.

 Throughout his work in government and in foundations, Kyle has helped develop strategies and programming initiatives that strengthen the work of public and private grantmakers.
-Most recently, he served as the director for the Pathways to Opportunity Program at the Charles Stewart Mott Foundation where he helped evolve the Foundation’s approach to addressing poverty to focus on education.
+Most recently, he led the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
+Prior that, he served as the director for the Pathways to Opportunity Program at the Charles Stewart Mott Foundation where he helped evolve the Foundation’s approach to addressing poverty to focus on education.

 He earned both a bachelor’s and master’s degree in communication from Western Michigan University.
 Both WMU and Lansing Community College, where he earned an associate’s degree in photojournalism, have bestowed Kyle with exemplary alumni awards.